KALYANKUMAR13/project-containization/monitoring/Statefuleset/README.md

 SHOW DATABASES;
 ```

 To check persistant volumes is working, we are creating a db named example in pod-0 and deleting it.
-But statefulset recreate the pod and it should attach to particulat volume
+But statefulset recreate the pod and it should attach to particular volume
 ```
 kubectl exec -it mysql-0 -- mysql -u root -p -e "CREATE DATABASE example;"
 ```